top of page

 Sometimes curries are simple, with a few ingredients that go together well.
 This is one of those curries.

-Mandy Yin is a London-based lawyer who started her foray into the world of food with the Sambal Shiok restaurant.
+Mandy Yin is a London-based lawyer who started her foray into the food world with the Sambal Shiok restaurant.
 Sambal Shiok translates to "shockingly good sambal", and this book follows these steps with excellent recipes.
 The recipes swing from traditional to contemporary while maintaining wonderful flavours.
 This is a lovely cookbook for those who want to venture into the complex world of Malay cooking.

 For more recipes from this cookbook, click here.